 The Negotiation Type subfield indicates whether the information included in the TWT element is for the negotiation of parameters of broadcast or individual TWT(s) or a Wake TBTT interval.
 The MSB of the Negotiation Type subfield is the Broadcast field.

 The TWT Information Frame Disabled subfield is set to 1 to indicate that the reception of TWT Information frames is disabled by the STA; otherwise, it is set to 0.

+The Wake Duration Unit subfield indicates the unit of the Nominal Minimum TWT Wake Duration field.
+The Wake Duration Unit subfield is set to 0 if the unit is 256 us and is set to 1 if the unit is one TU.
+A non-HE STA sets the Wake Duration Unit subfield to 0.(#20352)

 TGax Editor: Change the paragraph below (24th paragraph of REVmd D2.0) as follows (#CID 20352):

-The Nominal Minimum TWT Wake Duration field indicates the minimum amount of time, in units of 256 us, that the TWT requesting STA expects that it needs to be awake in order to complete the frame exchanges associated with the TWT flow identifier for the period of TWT wake interval, where TWT wake interval is the average time that the TWT requesting STA expects to elapse between successive TWT SPs.
+The Nominal Minimum TWT Wake Duration field indicates the minimum amount of time, in the unit provided by the Wake Duration Unit subfield(#20352), that the TWT requesting STA expects that it needs to be awake in order to complete the frame exchanges associated with the TWT flow identifier for the period of TWT wake interval, where TWT wake interval is the average time that the TWT requesting STA expects to elapse between successive TWT SPs.

 TWT Teardown frame format